Carole Baskin plans to sell Big Cat Rescue, send animals to Arkansas

 TAMPA, Fla.
 (WFLA) — It’s the end of an era on Easy Street in Tampa.

-Baskin noted that the cub petting industry has gradually declined over the past 11 years thanks in part to the rescue’s efforts in lobbying for the Big Cat Public Safety Act (BCPSA), which prohibits the private possession of big cats and restricts direct contact between them and the public.
+He noted that the cub petting industry has gradually declined over the past 11 years thanks in part to the rescue’s efforts in lobbying for the federal Big Cat Public Safety Act (BCPSA), which prohibits the private possession of big cats and restricts direct contact between them and the public.

-Baskin said over the past few years, his rescue was “focused intensely” on the federal bill, instead of putting their resources into rescues.
+Howard Baskin said over the past few years, their rescue was “focused intensely” on the BCPSA instead of putting their resources into rescues.

 “During that time, with cats living so long at our facility and our cat population becoming increasingly geriatric, we have had cats pass away,” he said.
 “The result has been a decline in our cat population to 41 cats.
 A few decades ago, we had 200 big cats.”

-The rescue has trimmed its staff by about 50% since the pandemic, but still had overhead costs around $1.5 million per year, covering medical expenses and other expenses like grounds, building and equipment maintenance.
-Baskin noted animal care is done by volunteers, therefore payroll has not declined.
+The rescue has trimmed its staff by about 50% since the pandemic, but it still had overhead costs of around $1.5 million per year, covering medical expenses and other expenses such as grounds, building and equipment maintenance.
+Howard Baskin noted that animal care is done by volunteers, so payroll has not declined.

 “If the need were going to continue at the pace we saw up until a few years ago, we would be making a different decision,” he explained.
 “With me turning 73 this year and Carole 62, it would be time to be thinking about a transition to younger management to bring new energy to the organization to allow the sanctuary to continue into perpetuity.
 However, with other sanctuaries having capacity and the need for rescues expected to decline, such a transition would not make sense.
 It would not be the way to best fulfill our three-pronged mission.”